Neural tube defects

 Women at high risk for NTDs

-If you’re at high risk for having a baby with an NTD, take 4,000 mcg of folic acid each day to help prevent an NTD.
+If you’re at high risk for having a baby with an NTD, it’s recommended you take 4,000 mcg of folic acid each day to help prevent an NTD.
 Start taking 4,000 mcg 3 months before you get pregnant through 12 weeks of pregnancy.
 You’re at high risk if:

 - You’ve had a pregnancy with an NTD in the past.